mullroy/asmr/docs/setup-notes-arrr-btc.md

 ```

 ## First atomic swap between tBTC and ARRR
-Following are the dertails of one of the first atomic swap done between tBTC and ARRR using [asmr](https://github.com/satindergrewal/asmr), which is originally developed by [Meros Cryptocurrency](https://meroscrypto.io) developers.
+Following are the details of one of the first atomic swap done between tBTC and ARRR using [asmr](https://github.com/satindergrewal/asmr), which is originally developed by [Meros Cryptocurrency](https://meroscrypto.io) developers.

 **Test Date/Time/Zone:** 15 June, midnight, NZST